-Project managers face a number of challenges in their work, one of the most common is ensuring that not only are their own tasks managed effectively, but other team members’ are too.
-They may have total faith in their own ability to get the day’s tasks done on time, but they may not be able to say the same for everyone on their team.
+Project managers face a number of challenges in their work—most commonly ensuring that not only are their own tasks managed effectively, but other team members’ are too.
+They may have total faith in their own ability to get the day’s tasks done on time, but they may not be able to say the same for everyone on the team.

-As such, project managers can find themselves dedicating a lot of time to chasing up other team members’ tasks, even if the task is an action that has been recorded in the minutes of a meeting.
+As such, project managers can find themselves dedicating a lot of time to chasing other team members’ tasks, even if the task is an action that has been recorded in the minutes of a meeting.

 Management apps can save project managers a lot of legwork.
 When other team members take action in a meeting, the project manager just needs to make a note of it and add it to their task management tool.
-They then assign it to the right team member and it will show up in their own personal “To Do” list for the day.
-This gives the team member accountable for their own workload.
+They then assign it to the right team member and it will show up in their own personal to-do list for the day.
+This keeps the team members accountable for their own workload.

-Best of all, the project manager can monitor other team members’ progress and see how they are getting on.
-They can filter the project’s task list by resource to who’s working on what and getting an at-a-glance view of each team member’s workload.
+Best of all, the project manager can monitor other team members’ progress and see how they are coming along.
+They can filter the project’s task list by resource to see who’s working on what and get an at-a-glance view of each team member’s workload.
 They can even send prompts to let them know when a deadline is close.

-On task management tools, “To Do” lists are linked to resource reporting, so managers can see how evenly the work is spread across the team.
+For task management tools, to-do lists are linked to resource reporting, so managers can see how evenly the work is spread.
 They can identify if some people have too much to do and who has too little, saving time and reducing the duplication of effort.

 Now we know a little about what task management software does, let’s talk a little about what you can expect when using one.

 The first sight you’ll be met with is the tasks themselves.
 You’ll see work assigned to you for each particular day split into discrete tasks, and you can order them in terms of priority as the needs of the day dictate.
 For example, if you only have use of a team member or resource in the morning, you can front load all tasks pertaining to them.